autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/vehicle/doors/layout.md

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}
 {% block description %}
 Get the door layout.
 It is an array of roles and descriptions for each door.
-The array index corresponds to the door status and command.
+The array index corresponds to the door status and operate.
 {% endblock %}